Walmart Chief Responds To Furor Over Treatment Of Greeters With Disabilities

 Walmart's policy is just the latest wave in a strategy that was first announced in 2016.
 It has already affected about 1,000 stores, though a dozen current and former greeters who spoke to NPR have not seen any formal document explaining the policy's details and its rollout.
 (Note: Walmart is one of NPR's financial supporters.)

 "On the one hand it is a good sign that [Walmart is] putting out a letter recommitting their desire to be a good workplace for people with disabilities," said Katie Eyer, professor of anti-discrimination law at Rutgers.
-"But it certainly doesn't make any commitment that they are guaranteeing that there will be another position available" for greeters affected by the new policy.
+"But it certainly doesn't make any commitment that they are guaranteeing that there will be another position available" for all greeters affected by the change in job requirements.

 In his letter, Foran describes the new customer host positions as requiring skills like "handling customer refunds, scanning receipts, and checking shopping carts."
 However, the current and former workers told NPR the greeter position typically already includes these tasks.

-Note: Editor's Note: If you're a Walmart greeter — or know someone who is — and would like to share your story with NPR, please reach out to us at tech@npr.org.